One Loon of a Year

 With the invaluable help of countless community supporters, tireless researchers, and dedicated volunteers, the National Loon Center achieved many goals in 2021 to have one loon of a year!

 - May 2021: Initiated a vigorous research study of Minnesota loons

-The NLC established a partnership with Chapman University and loon biologist, Dr. Walter Piper, to lead a study on the behavioral ecology and population dynamics of common loons in Minnesota.
-Dr. Piper’s team surveyed the Whitefish Chain of Lakes for breeding loon pairs, from which they established a study area of 106 loon territories and banded 78 loons, including adults and chicks.
-Piper has discovered in a similar study in northern Wisconsin that the adult loon population is likely declining as fewer and smaller chicks are being produced.
+The NLC established a partnership with the Loon Project to initiate a study on the behavioral ecology and population dynamics of common loons in Minnesota.
 The purpose of this study is to determine if similar patterns are found in Minnesota, enabling us to make better projections for the future of our state bird.
 Our hope is that this scientific research will inform critical conservation efforts to prevent the loon from becoming endangered in the land of 10,000 lakes.

 2. May 2021: Facilitated research on loon mortality